Extend the Email Builder Experience

 This guide walks through ways to extend the email builder experience for your Pardot use cases.
-We cover these use cases:

 - Packaged email templates: Package your email templates to distribute on AppExchange.
 This use case is primarily for Independent Software Vendors, known as ISVs.